OpenCms Frequently Asked Questions

 Latest News

-Aug 18, 2010 - The OpenCms 7.5.3 release notes contain detailed information about the fixes and changes in this release.
+Oct 2, 2023 - The OpenCms 16 release notes contain detailed information about the new features and fixes in this version.